MatteoWohlrapp/RadixTree/README.md

 ### Build with Doxygen

 1. Navigate into the build folder: `cd build`
 2. Run `cmake -D BUILD_DOC=ON ..` to create the makefile.
-Version 10.0.0-4ubuntu1 of the clang compiler is used.
+Version 10.0.0-4ubuntu1 of the Clang compiler is used.
 3. Run `make` to generate the executable and tests and `make doc_doxygen` to generate the documentation.

 ## Run
-There are multiple options to run the code, check the help menu to find out more: <br>
+There are multiple options to run the code.
+Check the help menu to find out more: <br>
-1. `-s` runs the script that is also used for the benchmarks in evalutation section in the thesis and saves the results to a csv file.
+1. `-s` runs the script that is also used for the benchmarks in the evaluation section of the thesis and saves the results to a CSV file.
 Before running, create a `results` folder under root if not already available
 2. `-w{,a,b,c,e,x}`runs single workloads.
 Either the predefined ones or an individual one, defined through the command line parameters
-3. `-r <number>` executes a 'run confiugration' which is basically a way for you to specify what you want to compute.
+3. `-r <number>` executes a 'run confiugration', which is basically a way for you to specify what you want to compute.
 Just modify `run_config_one.cc` or `run_config_two.cc`.
-The data manager will be created automatically, you just need to use it
+The data manager will be created automatically

+## Testing
+In the `tests` folder, there are multiple numerous unit tests, testing all important components.
+You can run them by executing the `./Alltests` executable. <br>
+Additionally, there is a debugger, defined in `Debugger.h`, that offers a function to traverse both the radix- and the B+ tree and print information about the nodes.
+You can use it in one of the `run_config` files and pass the data manager in order to extract information about the trees.

 ## Results
-In the `analysis` folder in the root, you can find a Matlab script that generates graphs from the data in the csv files generated when running with `-s`.
+In the `analysis` folder in the root, you can find a Matlab script that generates graphs from the data in the CSV files generated when running with `-s`.
 The graphs are generated and saved as tickz files in the `analysis` folder.
 The files present are for the run specified in the Matlab script.